Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Introduction

 \section{Introduction}

-The qualitative research process is traditionally grounded in deep engagement with participants and their data through an iterative sensemaking process.
-Today, Large Language Models (LLMs), particularly those accessed through chat-based interfaces like ChatGPT~ \cite{chatgpt}, are popular tools in research-related tasks, including in the social sciences \cite{grossmann2023ai}.
-While a growing number of dedicated tools for qualitative research use LLMs to streamline segments of the qualitative research process, like scaffolding thematic analysis or automating qualitative coding ~\cite{gebreegziabher2023patat, gao2024collabcoder, choksi2024under}, direct interactions with ChatGPT and similar interfaces may be increasingly used by qualitative researchers as well, a topic which has not received thorough investigation to this point.
+The qualitative research process is grounded in deep engagement with participants and their data through an iterative sensemaking process.
+Today, Large Language Models (LLMs), particularly those accessed through chat-based interfaces like ChatGPT~ \cite{chatgpt}, are popular tools in research-related tasks, including within the social sciences \cite{grossmann2023ai, liao2024llms}.
+While a growing number of dedicated tools for qualitative work use LLMs to streamline research processes~\cite{gebreegziabher2023patat, gao2024collabcoder, choksi2024under}, direct interactions with ChatGPT and similar interfaces may also be increasingly used by qualitative researchers, a topic which has not received thorough investigation to this point.